-Gooseneck, Frame, and Deck

-Repairing Structural Defects
+Gooseneck, Frame, and Deck Repairing Structural Defects

 If any structural defect is found, the fault must be corrected before further use of the vehicle.
 To continue usage could endanger the trailer, its load, personnel, traffic, and properties.
-If any cracks or breaks are found, contact the Landoll factory for repairs.
+If any cracks or breaks are found, contact the Landoll factory immediately and be prepared to provide photos and descriptions of damaged areas.
+Contacting Landoll is required for reporting purposes.
 Inspect the deck daily for broken or missing planks or missing attachments.
 Replace any defective parts promptly.